alura-cursos/rails5-parte2/aula5/README.md

-# Aula 4 - Melhorando o código com partials
+# Aula 5 - Deploy do projeto

 Curso de Ruby on Rails 5 - Parte 2